February 9, 1909– Carmen Miranda:

 After the last take, Miranda and Durante gave an impromptu performance on the set for the cast and technicians.
 Miranda took several cast members home with her for a small party.
 She went upstairs to bed at about 3 a.m.
 Miranda undressed, placed her platform shoes in a corner, lit a cigarette, placed it in an ashtray and went into her bathroom to remove her makeup.
 She apparently came from the bathroom with a small, round mirror in her hand; she then collapsed with a fatal heart attack.

-She was just 46-years-old.
+She was just 46 years old when her final credits rolled.
 She finally returned to Brazil, this time to be buried.
-The country seems to have embraced her again.60,000 people attended her memorial service, and more than half a million Brazilians escorted her funeral procession to the cemetery.
+The country seemed to have embraced her again.
+60,000 people attended her memorial service, and more than half a million Brazilians escorted her funeral procession to the cemetery.

 There is a new Carmen Miranda Museum and Shrine in Rio.